 I also tested several AVI, MKV, FLV and MP4 videos, and they could all play.
 Finally, I also played some “motion bar” videos to check 24Hz, 23.976Hz, 50Hz, 59.940Hz, and 60Hz support, but there seemed to be jitter a bit all the time, so results are not conclusive.

 Links to various video samples used in this review and be found in “Where to get video, audio and images samples” post and comments.

-I could use both a micro SD and a USB flash drive formatted to FAT32 successfully.
+I could use an SD card formatted to FAT32 successfully.

 Let’s summarize the PROS and CONS

 - Custom version of XBMC with Blu-Ray ISO and 3D support, and HDMI pass-through

 - High quality metallic enclosure